Materials Application: Calculation and characterization of properties of metal nanoparticles using absorbance spectra from SpectroWorks™

-This Jupyter-notebook performs calculations on UV-Vis date from metal nanoparticles from SpectroWorks™ data.
+This Jupyter-notebook performs calculations on UV-Vis spectra from metal nanoparticles using SpectroWorks™ data.

 Challenge: We want to analyse a spectrum containing metal nanoparticles and obtain information on their size and other useful properties.